Exeud/ExeudVR/Documentation/Managers/CursorManager.md

 The component interfaces with the ObjectInterface system, managing focus on interactive objects and triggering actions like double-clicks.
 It also provides events that other components can subscribe to for cursor-related actions.

 The CursorManager adapts to different XR states, ensuring appropriate cursor behavior across various VR and non-VR scenarios.
-This makes it a central component in managing user interaction across different game states and interaction modes.